Reasonable Make-up and extensions for Disability Related Absences

 Making Up Work

 In most cases, when medical absence occurs, instructors have agreed to reasonably alternative but equivalent ways for students to successfully complete essential course requirements without compromising course standards.
-This is usually best accomplished by the student, instructor and DSO service provider working together as a team.
+This is usually best accomplished by the student, instructor and DSO access consultant working together as a team.
 Some methods that may be used and considered include:

 - Assigning comparable make-up work.